-If you’re considering living off campus, start by exploring the following resources for Vancouver or Kelowna.
+If you’re considering living off campus, start by exploring these resources for Vancouver or Kelowna.
 Then spend some time wandering potential neighbourhoods.
 Vacancy signs posted on rental properties and houses can yield some great finds.

-Plan to take courses that are required by your program and faculty.
+Plan to take courses that are required by your program, degree, and faculty.
 Include electives that interest you.

 College or university transfer students should consult the Student Service Centre to find out which courses are awarded transfer credit.

 Connect with an academic advisor

 Step 6: Review your degree requirements

 Understanding your degree requirements is a critical first step in building your timetable.
 Degree-specific requirements are different for each degree and vary according to where you attended high school or university.
 Degree-specific requirements are listed for Canadian students and International students on our website.

 You’ll register for courses online.
 You will be emailed your assigned registration date and time two weeks before you can register.
 It’s important to register at that date and time – regardless of where you are in the world – to secure your first choice of courses.
 UBC is in Pacific Daylight Time.
 Registration opens in June for both campuses.
 Find out when to register.